bksuro/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals
 ![](./resources/Outcomes_vs_Goals.png)

-- Campaigns with goals between $1000 and $5000 had high success rate.
+- Campaigns with goal amounts under $5000 were highly successful in achieving their goal amounts.

 ### Challenges and Difficulties Encountered